As a smart podcaster, you know the power of strategically sharing your episodes.

 - Create a free account here: https://make.headliner.app/

 - Upload your episode’s audio and image, and choose your waveform.
-We walk you through this in a video here:

 - Nail down your transcriptions.
 Again, Headliner will auto-generate these, but double check that they’re correct and timed well with your audiogram.
 Don’t skip putting transcriptions on your audiogram (we’ll dive more into this next).